• D.C.

 Democrats arrived in Congress dazed and confused on Friday, still picking over President Biden’s debate disaster and unsure how they — and him — should move forward.

-“I couldn’t hardly sleep,” Missouri Rep. Emmanuel Cleaver said.
+“I couldn’t hardly sleep,” Missouri Rep. Emanuel Cleaver said.
 “People were concerned.
 As I’ve told everybody, being concerned is healthy.
 Overreacting is dangerous.
 And I think I wouldn’t advise anybody to make rash decisions right now.
 I don’t think that’s healthy for the party and it’s not healthy for the political process.”

 Between conversations with “panic-stricken” Democrats, Cleaver tried to look on the bright side.
-“The president did horribly last night,” he said — no spin, there — but so did his beloved Kansas City Chiefs in their first game this season before going on to win the Super Bowl.
+“The president did horribly last night,” he said — no spin, there — but so did his beloved Kansas City Chiefs in their first game last season before going on to win the Super Bowl.

 AD